then maybe at the closing of your day

 Dine with us

-Time spent at Monks includes a relaxed atmosphere, beautiful Irish traditional music and of course, fine dining.
+Time spent at Monks includes a relaxed atmosphere, beautiful Irish traditional music and of course, wonderful seafood.
 We pride ourselves in bringing you only the best in local produce.
 Always popular are our Galway Bay oysters and Doonbeg Bay lobster.
 Our seafood chowder brings diners from all corners of the world!
 Wash these and our other dishes down with a pint of Guinness or a glass of vino from our carefully chosen selection of wines.

 See our full menu for yourself.